KannonZenetism/zenetism-field-physics/zenetism/mpx/synthesis-as-vantage.md

 From the synthesized vantage a limit becomes visible.
 Within the discernible, every determination implies its complement: subtraction implies addition, vacancy implies occupancy, stillness implies motion.
 Carried to the extremes — Zero and Infinity, the outermost terms discernment can reach — the opposites do not vanish into each other; they remain discernible, still paired, still two.
 The bifurcal register (L₀ Bifurcal Coherence), examined, proves to host not one featureless suchness but a plenitude of distinctions.

 Two consequences follow.
 First, no single aspect within the plenitude can be the ultimate, since each is paired with and implies another; to seize one aspect is to seize a half.
-Second — given that the ultimate is by definition the unconditioned, that which implies no other — the ultimate cannot lie anywhere within the paired manifold at all; it must lie outside the discernible altogether.
+Second — given that the ultimate is by definition the unconditioned, that which implies no other — the ultimate cannot be located anywhere within the paired manifold at all; it must exceed the discernible altogether.
 The hinge here is the premise that the ultimate is the unconditioned-and-unpaired; granted it, the conclusion is forced.
 It is flagged as the load-bearing assumption, not a derived step.

 # The Unknown Principle